-Scientists working on a study involving mice say they have identified a link between celiac disease and a common virus.
+Scientists working on a study involving mice say they have identified a link between celiac disease and two strains of the common reovirus.

 Infection with the common intestinal viruses can trigger immune system responses that lead to attacks on harmless food molecules, such as gluten, according to the research team at the University of Chicago Celiac Disease Center and the University of Pittsburgh School of Medicine.